-Dr. Claire White is an Associate Professor at California State University, Northridge.
+Dr. Claire White is a Professor at California State University, Northridge.
 She joined the Religious Studies Department in 2012 from Northern Ireland.
 Dr. White holds the first tenured position in an area called "the cognitive science of religion" in a religious studies department in the United States.

 Dr. White earned her Ph.D. in Cognition and Culture in 2008 at Queen's University, Belfast, Ireland.